WeatherShield 5/4 in. x 6 in. x 16 ft. Standard Ground Contact Pressure-Treated Pine Decking Board

 A pine is any conifer tree or shrub in the genus Pinus () of the family Pinaceae.
 Pinus is the sole genus in the subfamily Pinoideae.

-World Flora Online, created by the Royal Botanic Gardens, Kew, and Missouri Botanical Garden, accepts 187 species names of pines as current, together with more synonyms, making it the largest family among the conifers.
+World Flora Online accepts 187 species names of pines as current, with additional synonyms, making it the largest family among the conifers.
 The American Conifer Society (ACS) and the Royal Horticultural Society accept 121 species.
+The highest species diversity of pines is found in Mexico.
 Pines are widely distributed in the Northern Hemisphere; they occupy large areas of boreal forest, but are found in many habitats, including the Mediterranean Basin.

-The lumber from pine trees is called "pine"; it is one of the more extensively used types of lumber.
+The timber from pine trees is called "pine"; it is one of the most extensively used types of timber.
 There are currently 818 named cultivars (or trinomials) recognized by the ACS.
 It is a well-known type of Christmas tree.

 Pressure (symbol: p or P) is the force applied perpendicular to the surface of an object per unit area over which that force is distributed.: 445 Gauge pressure (also spelled gage pressure) is the pressure relative to the ambient pressure.